silviaCerby/gitbook/docs/management/workspace_configuration/user_management/teams/video-how-to-add-a-self-managed-team.md

 ---
-description: This video shows how to add a self-managed team to Cerby by manually selecting users from your workspace.
+description: "This video shows how to add a self-managed team to Cerby by manually selecting users from your workspace."
 intercom_id: 8325134
 ---